h2oai/h2o-2/h2o-docs/source/userguide/scorehitratio.rst

 Score: Hit Ratio
 =================

-Hit Ratio is the number of times that a correct prediciton was made in ratio to the number of total prediciton names.
-For example if 20 predidtions were made correctly out of 35 predictions, the hit ratio is 20:35 or .57.
+Hit Ratio is the number of times that a correct prediction was made in ratio to the number of total prediction names.
+For example if 20 predictions were made correctly out of 35 predictions, the hit ratio is 20:35 or .57.